arks-org/arks.github.io/content/_posts/2024-11-07-community-update-1400-ark-organizations.md

 <!--more-->

-xxx WHAT image?

-title: "Community update 2023-06-13: stickers, tutorials, code of conduct"
-redirect_from: blog/community-update-stickers-tutorials-code-of-conduct/
-pid: 1641
-authors: ark-alliance
-date: 2023-06-14T02:30:11+00:00
-published: true
+![][wdpd]{: .img-thumbnail .img-responsive fetchpriority="high" height="142" loading="eager" width="129" }

-Today, November 7, being [[World Preservation Day]], we are delighted to announce that the number of ARK organizations has surpassed 1400, which includes
+On November 7, which is [[World Digital Preservation Day]], we are delighted to announce that the number of ARK organizations has surpassed 1400.
+That number includes

 - 10 national libraries
 - 185 universities